ADGEfficiency/hacking-medium-headlines/notes.md

 - all in on skearn pipes
 - use naive bayes

+cookie
+- should I just have data/raw, data/processed (no need for interim)

 ## Open questions

+Accuracy by class

+Should I rework the binner to have edges I like?

+Create features is doing too much

 Should I bother with subtitle
 - often cut off (see 2014 archive)